Introducing the NEW Optibot AppSec Agent - now live.

 What is the break-even point between Optibot and Claude Code for code reviews?

-Can I use both Optibot and Claude Code together?
+Can I use Optibot inside Claude Code?

 Does Claude Code review quality improve with more tokens?